richardvlas/deploy-an-article-cms-to-azure/README.md

 ### Sign In With Microsoft button functionality

 The functionality to sign in the Sign In With Microsoft button is added.
+The button will automatically log into the admin account.
 This required to add the functionality in the [views.py](FlaskWebProject/views.py) file by using the `msal` library, along with appropriate registration in Azure Active Directory.